wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed problems with events not showing up if they were assigned an end date that is the same as the start date

 = 1.0.3 =
 * Added option to generate RSS feed for upcoming events.
 Outputs events for the day.
 * Fixed problems with display of multi-day events in 7-day Outlook View